Join the River Park Neighborhood Patrol

 How to Report Crime

 So how do you report?
-The first thing to think about is whether or not it is an emergency.
-Emergencies of course should be reported using “911”.For non-emergencies, consider which government agency has jurisdiction over the area in question.
+The first thing to consider is whether it is an emergency.
+Emergencies, of course, should be reported using “911”.
+Consider which government agency has jurisdiction over the area in question for non-emergencies.
 The City’s jurisdiction is anything on the neighborhood side of the levee, and the County/Ranger jurisdiction is anything on the levee or the river side of the levee.
-However, because the County Rangers do not operate past 10 PM, urgent issues on the river side of the levee should be reported to the City at night.
+However, because the County Rangers do not operate past 10 p.m., urgent issues on the river side of the levee should be reported to the City at night.

 Activity that is not an emergency but still time-sensitive, such as suspicious activity, should be reported by phone as follows.
 The Sac PD dispatch non-emergency line is (916) 264-5471.
 For the county rangers, the number is (916) 875-7275.
-You will be asked to provide as much detail as possible, so we recommend taking photos of the incident if possible and/or taking notes immediately after you see it.
-That way you can remain calm when you call and accurately describe any individuals and why you feel the activity is suspicious.
+You will be asked to provide as much detail as possible, so we recommend taking photos of the incident and/or taking notes immediately after you see it.
+That way, you can remain calm when you call and accurately describe individuals and why you feel the activity is suspicious.

 For information and referrals on social services such as homeless shelters, you can call 211 or visit www.211sacramento.org/211.
 The county rangers also have an online reporting tool that allows you to include photos and a location: http://www.311.saccounty.net/Pages/Category-Parks.aspx.
 The location field asks you to include the GPS coordinates.
-You can get those coordinates by using an app on your phone or zooming-in to the location on Google Maps and then pasting the URL from Google Maps directly into the County’s form.
-If you cannot determine coordinates, do your best to describe the location.
+You can get those coordinates by using an app on your phone or zooming in to the location on Google Maps and then pasting the URL from Google Maps directly into the County’s form.
+If you cannot determine the coordinates, do your best to describe the location.